Expanded Syringe Access Program (ESAP): Overview of the Law and Regulations

 The regulations elaborated on the legislation as follows:

 - Eligible providers must register with the NYSDOH to sell, furnish, or accept for disposal hypodermic needles and/or syringes.
 Pharmacies, clinics, and health care practitioners that wish to accept household sharps under ESAP will have to register for this program component.
-Hospitals are already required to accept household sharps.
+Hospitals and nursing homes are already required to accept household sharps.
 Providers that accept needles and syringes for disposal must comply with state and local laws regarding the disposal of regulated medical waste.

 - Registration is limited to providers in good standing.
 It requires completion of a registration that includes: information regarding the provider; an attestation that the provider will abide by applicable laws and regulations; an explanation of how the provider will participate in safe disposal; and an authorized signature.